Countly/countly-sdk-documentation/android/current.md

     .initMessaging(this, CountlyActivity.class, "PROJECT_ID", Countly.CountlyMessagingMode.TEST, pushLocalizationArray);</code></pre>
 <h2>Geolocation-aware notifications (Enterprise Edition only)</h2>
 <p>
-  <span style="font-weight:400">You may send notifications to users located at predefined locations.
+  <span style="font-weight: 400;">You may send notifications to users located at predefined locations.
 Countly uses a geo-IP database by default in order to bind your app users to their location.
 However, if your app has access to better location data, you may submit it to the server:</span>
 </p>
 <pre><code class="java">String latitude = "57.708358";
 String longitude = "11.974950";